peak-gao/code-notes/js-basics-notes-6.md

 Most of the popular attention toward `=>` has been on saving those precious keystrokes by dropping `function`, `return`, and `{ .. }` from your code.

 But there's a big detail we've skipped over so far.
-I said at the beginning of the section that `=>` functions are closely related to `this` binding behavior.
-In fact, `=>` arrow functions are *primarily designed* to alter `this` behavior in a specific way, solving a particular and common pain point with `this`-aware coding.
+I said at the beginning of the section that `=>` functions are closely related to `this` binding behavior
+- In fact, `=>` arrow functions are *primarily designed* to alter `this` behavior in a specific way, solving a particular and common pain point with `this`-aware coding

 The saving of keystrokes is a red herring, a misleading sideshow at best.